Mátyás Rákosi

 Rákosi was an ardent Stalinist, and his government was very loyal to the Soviet Union; he even set up a personality cult of his own, modeled on that of Stalin.
 He presided over the mass imprisonment of hundreds of thousands of Hungarian people, and the deaths of thousands.
 He orchestrated show trials modeled on those of the USSR, among the most prominent victims of which was his former lieutenant László Rajk.
 His policies of collectivization and mass repression devastated the country's economy and political life, causing massive discontent.
-After the death of Stalin in 1953, Rákosi was partially demoted at Moscow's behest and the reformist Communist Imre Nagy became the new Prime Minister.
-However, Rákosi was able to use his continuing influence as First Secretary to thwart all of Nagy's attempts at reform and ultimately force the latter out of office in 1955.
+After the death of Stalin in 1953, Rákosi was partially demoted at Moscow's behest and the reformist Communist Imre Nagy became the new prime minister; however, Rákosi was able to use his continuing influence as First Secretary to thwart all of Nagy's attempts at reform and ultimately force the latter out of office in 1955.

-However, after Soviet leader Nikita Khrushchev's famous "Secret Speech" in early 1956 denouncing the crimes of Stalin, Rákosi found his position fatally compromised.
-Large numbers of people within the Party and society at large began to speak out against him and call for his resignation, as information about the Party's past abuses came to light.
+After Soviet leader Nikita Khrushchev's famous "Secret Speech" in early 1956 denouncing the crimes of Stalin, Rákosi found his position fatally compromised.
+Large numbers of people within the party and society at large began to speak out against him and call for his resignation, as information about the Party's past abuses came to light.
 Rákosi was finally forced to resign in July 1956 and leave for the Soviet Union, replaced by his second-in-command Ernő Gerő.
 The Hungarian Revolution of 1956 occurred barely three months later as a result of the abuses of Rákosi's system, and his former rival Imre Nagy became a dominant figure in the Revolution.
 Soviet troops ultimately crushed the uprising and installed a new Communist government under János Kádár.

 Rákosi lived out the rest of his life in exile in the Soviet Union, denied permission to return home by the Hungarian government, out of fear of mass unrest.
 He died in Gorky in 1971, and his ashes were returned to Hungary in secret.
 Rákosi is generally seen as a symbol of tyranny and oppression in Hungary.